 We are honored to accept submissions from our students, the wider communities around Colorado, and all around the globe for our Art & Literary Journal in the genres of Poetry, Short Story (fiction), Flash Fiction, Creative Nonfiction (CNF), Flash Memoir, 10-Minute Plays (drama), Art (all genres considered, e.g. woodworking, paintings, ceramics, digital art not produced by AI, and so on) and Photography, and Illustrated (graphic) Stories and Comics.

 The students who serve on the Progenitor staff work to publish the best of the works they are presented with.
-Their hard work results in the journal you receive at the end of the semester.
+Their hard work results in the journal published online and in print at the end of the Spring semester.
 A collaborative effort takes place between our contributors and the editors, who are united in their mission to share stories across mediums—written and visual.

 Previously, volume 57 (2022) was awarded an "Honorable Mention" for Best Literary Magazine by the prestigious Pinnacle Awards given by the College Media Association, a national organization widely recognized as the best.
 We tied for fourth, and appeared to be the only two-year college placing in this national competition!
 You can still explore our work on this volume below.